Pitrified/interleave-epub/README.md

   that knows how to get the assets and only calls the loading functions when a key is requested.

+  Maybe defaults should be in the `html`?
+  For example the fake file names for

 ### App structure/flow

 * Buttons to change chapter.